stephanieosan/design-manual/content-guidelines/page-components.md

 #### Use case(s) (h2)

-An explanation of why and when that element should and should not be used.
+Explain why and when that element should and should not be used.

 * Include default/most common use cases
 * Include variations on use cases, if applicable